rswansonsc/Ruby-Raspberry-PI/README.md

 Be sure to use a good fast SC memory card, if you look at the SD card you will notice a Class 4 or Class 8 which is really common.
 I would recommend you find a Class 10 memory card, if you plan to do any services like media stream, RubyOnRails, Apache Web, ect.
 I would recommend you find a Class 10 or better memory card.

-I am doing testing on a 512mRAM, ModelB, Raspberry_PI unit
+I am doing testing on a 512mRAM, ModelB, Raspberry_PI unit, using an SD Memory Card (Class 10)

 I have had some problems with memory, be sure you use the command 'free -h' it will show you the memory avaiable and used.
 Also you want to be sure you have your updates installed so be sure to run 'sudo apt-get update' so you have all your system updated installed.